markomarceta1/satellite-water-unet/README.md

 	- Dice Score (F1-like score for segmentation)
 	- Pixel Accuracy

-Example test scores are printed at the end of `train.py` and recorded in the notebook outputs.
+Example final test scores are printed at the end of `train.py` and recorded in the notebook evaluation outputs.
 Use `notebooks/predictions.ipynb` to reproduce evaluation plots and numeric summaries.

 **Visualization of Predictions**
 - `notebooks/data_demo.ipynb` shows dataset examples (original, masked input, and target mask).